Wakim (Levantine family)

 The Wakim family (also transliterated as Yowakim, Youakim, or Yowakeem) is a Levantine Christian family historically rooted in lower Galilee, modern day Lebanon and Palestine/Israel, with branches documented in Mount Lebanon and the Beqaa Valley (notably Zahlé) and in the Jerusalem area.

 Over the centuries, members of the family have consistently held notable positions in church leadership and public life including Eftimios Youakim who participated in all four sessions of the Second Vatican Council as Archbishop of the Melkite Greek Catholic Archeparchy of Zahle and Forzol (1926–1971), and Saba Youakim, Archbishop of Archeparchy of Petra and Philadelphia in Amman (1968–1992).

-In politics, Najah Wakim served as a Lebanese Member of Parliament (1972–2000) and later founded the People’s Movement, remaining a notable public figure.
-In the Holy Land, members of the family are recorded in Emmaus al-Qubeibeh near Jerusalem; in recent years, a Wakim household has been described as the village’s only remaining Christian family.
+In politics, Najah Wakim served as a Lebanese Member of Parliament (1972–2000) and later founded the People's Movement, remaining a notable public figure.
+In the Holy Land, members of the family are recorded in Emmaus al-Qubeibeh near Jerusalem; in recent years, a Wakim household has been described as the village's only remaining Christian family.

-The family’s origins are relatively well-documented, with Maronite and Greek Orthodox records tracing their lineage to before the Islamic conquest of the Levant.
-The name itself believed to derive from the Hebrew Yehoyaqim (rendered as Joachim in Christian tradition), meaning “raised” or “established by God.”
+The clan's origins are unusually well-documented, with Melkite, Maronite and Greek Orthodox records tracing their lineage to before the Islamic conquest of the Levant.
+The name derives from the Hebrew Yehoyaqim (rendered as Joachim in Christian tradition), meaning “raised” or “established by God.”In hagiographical and apocryphal traditions—particularly the Protoevangelium of James—Saint Joachim and Saint Anne are venerated as the parents of the Virgin Mary, with Saint Joachim regarded as the ancestral patriarch associated with the family.

-For centuries, the family has traditionally been associated with the Desposyni, the early Judeo-Christian families regarded as relatives of Jesus.
+For centuries, the family was associated with the Desposyni, the early Judeo-Christian families regarded as relatives of Jesus.
+According to continuously preserved genealogical records dating to 112 AD, contemporary Yowakim's from the Galilee region are direct descendants of Jude, the brother of Jesus of Nazareth.